neurofuzzyy/Datefix/README.md

 [README.md](https://github.com/user-attachments/files/25733438/README.md)
 # Datefix Demo

-> A visual brand demonstration for DateFix, built for Emily's portfolio.
+> A visual brand demonstration for DateFix, built for my portfolio.

 ## What It Does